Corporate Governance Statement

 2. Board Committees

-In addition to the Budget Committee, the Board will establish such other committees as it deems appropriate.
-Membership of committees comprises of Directors and Officers of the Company and such other persons as the Board determines.
-The Board may delegate any of its powers and/or functions (except powers conferred and duties imposed on the Directors by law which are incapable of delegation) to a committee or an officer of the Company.
+In addition to the Budget Committee, the Board can establish other Committees as appropriate.
+Members of Committees can be directors and officers of the Company and any other persons the Board may select.
+The Board may delegate any of its powers and/or functions (except powers conferred and duties imposed on the Directors by law which are incapable of delegation) to a Committee or an officer of the Company.

-The Board has established Committees as set out below.
-The role and responsibilities of these Committees are detailed in formal Charters.
+The Board has established Committees as set out below and has approved a formal Charter for each Committee detailing their roles and responsibilities.
 Other committees may be established from time to time for specific purposes.

 3. Conduct and Ethics